 Affiliate earnings – £2,895.07

 In June my affiliate earnings were just shy of £3,000, so it was a little disheartening to see them decrease by £69.64 in July.
 Then I remembered that July is a quiet time anyway, so I have come to terms with the lower earnings.
-I am confident that as I make the changes I have learned from completing the Making Sense of Affiliate Marketing course and continuing to grow my traffic, these numbers will be up soon.

 If you are interested in generating your own income from affiliate marketing then be sure to check out my guide to getting started with affiliate marketing which has just been updated.
 My affiliate income has increased to an amazing number – in October 2015 this amount was just £581.59.
 If you are interested in making your own website so that you can start making an affiliate income then I have a great video guide to get you started.